-A full, updated list of diplomatic offices in Paraguay is available at www.mre.gov.py/v2/Contenido/334/representaciones-diplomaticas-extranjeras-en-paraguay.
-All of the embassies listed here are in Asunción.
+A full, updated list of diplomatic offices in Paraguay is available at www2.mre.gov.py/index.php/representaciones/representaciones-extranjeras-acreditadas-en-paraguay2.

 Entry & Exit Formalities

-Visas may be requested and obtained on the same day at most consulates but requirements and cost depend where you are soliciting.
-Typically you will need two passport photos and two copies of each of the following: your passport, proof of onward travel and proof of sufficient funds.
-Others nationalities need only a valid passport for entry.
+Visas may be requested and obtained on the same day at most Paraguayan consulates abroad, but requirements and cost depend where you are applying.
+Typically you will need two passport photos and two copies of each of the following: your passport, proof of onward travel, and proof of sufficient funds.

 Internet is widely available in cities, but limited in smaller towns.
 An hour of use costs around 3000G to 6000G.
-Wi-fi is common in the cities, and all hotels and most bars have it, though it is usually password protected.
+Wi-fi is common in the cities, and all hotels and most restaurants and bars have it, though it is often password protected.

 ATMs & Credit Cards

-- ATMs in major cities and towns are connected to Visa, MasterCard and Cirrus networks but sometimes incur usage charges.
+- ATMs in major cities and towns are connected to Visa, MasterCard and Cirrus networks but often incur usage charges (25,000G).